 To gather information about perceptions of bullying from learners, parents and staff we use regular parent, student and staff voice opportunities, surveys and the data from the Growing up in North Yorkshire Survey.
 We use School Council to consult with students and consult with focus groups of vulnerable learners.
 This data is provided to SLT and Governors along with the annual Pastoral Behaviour Report to help identify vulnerable students or groups and to identify priorities for action.

-Procedures for reporting concerns about bullying are shared with parents/carers and they are informed and engaged promptly when their child is involved in bullying.
-Advice and support is provided to parents/carers whose children are targets of bullying or responsible for bullying behaviour.
+Monthly safeguarding updates are provided to the Safeguarding Governor, including bullying incident information behaviour.
 We provide effective ongoing communication throughout the investigation or restoration.
 Follow up conversations should also occur to check that the matter is resolved.

+Procedures for reporting concerns about bullying are shared with parents/carers and they are informed and engaged promptly when their child is involved in bullying.
+Advice and support is provided to parents/carers whose children are targets of bullying or responsible for bullying